Isilon/py-combtest/_src_doc/introduction.rst

 * Test case logging and deterministic replay mechanisms, allowing the user to re-run any generated test case.

-These make it easy for a test writer to get started; and at the same time they are written to allow the advanced user to easily build out a custom workflow.
+These make it easy for a test writer to get started.
+At the same time, they are written to allow the advanced user to easily build out a custom workflow.